-Ok, whilst I am not implying getting a job as a barista is anywhere as arduous or difficult as finding a graduate position in a company, the take-home message is clear; every other graduate has the same qualification as you.
+Ok, whilst I am not implying getting a job as a barista is anywhere as arduous or difficult as finding a post-graduate position in a company, the take-home message is clear; every other graduate has the same qualification as you.
 Most fall short of the mark, and only a small handful get the job.

 At the end of the day, the piece of paper stating your certification is just that.
 A barista certificate doesn’t tell your prospective employer about who you are as a person; your attitude and personality traits.

 In the hospitality business, a can-do attitude, a willingness to learn and a bright personality are essential.
 After all, the hospitality business is a people business.